We have the answers

-What is Debt Review?
+What is debt review?

 Debt Review was implemented by the National Credit Act (NCA) as a legal debt relief process.
 How it works is your Debt Counsellor proposes a reorganised debt repayment plan to your Credit Providers, allowing you to make just one lower payment towards all your debts each month.
 This plan is then declared a… read more

-How immediate is the debt relief?
+How immediate is debt relief?

 Debt Review provides immediate debt relief.